What you’ll find and where to find it.

 - Everyday Games (Pre-K—Middle school on the Dailies tab)

-Don’t miss the E-Books available in the Monthly Bonus E-Books Section.
-Titles include the Schoolhouse Thematic Unit-Amusing Mathematics and the following WeE-books: Building Strong Arithmetic Thinking; Concrete Arithmetic; Integrating Concrete Math Into Everyday Life; and Math in the Right Direction.
+Don’t miss the WeE-book available in the Monthly Bonus E-Books Section, Math in the Right Direction.
 See Extra Resources for Members for details.

 Watch the What’s New page for news on more math courses we are pursuing.

 - Guitar (Elementary—High school)

 Jerry Jennings, recording artist, performer, teacher, and author, delivers monthly beginning guitar lessons through videos and printed material.
 Jerry’s monthly lessons have concluded but remain on our site in our Teacher Lesson Archive.

 - Music/Voice (course for the entire family, on the Family tab)

 Joy Sikorksi, award-winning film composer, performer, educator, and founder of both SingBabySing and Singing Mastermind, equips your entire family to free their voices and replace fear with confidence through monthly lessons.
 Joy’s class has concluded, but you can enjoy a year’s worth of Joy’s lessons in our Teacher Lessons Archive for review.